Here's Our Rant About Stronghold Digital Mining Inc. (SDIG)

 SDIG’s Market Performance

-SDIG stocks went down by -7.91% for the week, with a monthly jump of 40.36% and a quarterly performance of -40.26%.
-The volatility ratio for the week stands at 12.08% while the volatility levels for the past 30 days are set at 14.43% for Stronghold Digital Mining Inc. The simple moving average for the period of the last 20 days is 6.32% for SDIG stocks with a simple moving average of -76.79% for the last 200 days.
+SDIG stocks went up by 21.46% for the week, with a monthly jump of 43.65% and a quarterly performance of -8.71%.
+The volatility ratio for the week stands at 8.83% while the volatility levels for the past 30 days are set at 13.67% for Stronghold Digital Mining Inc. The simple moving average for the period of the last 20 days is 20.84% for SDIG stocks with a simple moving average of -71.26% for the last 200 days.

-During the last 5 trading sessions, SDIG fell by -7.91%, in comparison to the 20-day moving average, which settled at $2.23.
-In addition, Stronghold Digital Mining Inc. saw -81.87% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, SDIG rose by +21.46%, in comparison to the 20-day moving average, which settled at $2.39.
+In addition, Stronghold Digital Mining Inc. saw -77.98% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SDIG